Energies-citoyennes-en-Pays-de-Vilaine/Predimentionnement/Readme.md

 # energy producer

 The energy producer is (at the moment) a citizen-owned wind farm composed of projects begawatts (Béganne), Isac-Watts (Sévérac-Guenrouët) and Tesdan le vent (Avessac)
-Other sources will be incorporated as the project goes.
+Other sources may be incorporated as the project goes.

+# convention
+for the moment
+all electric power will be expressed in Watt/200 users all energy will be expressed in Watt.h/200 users

 # project website:
 https://www.projet-elfe.fr/